kevgo/text-runner/documentation/installation.md

 including macOS, Windows, and Linux.
 To get started:

 - install [Node.JS](https://nodejs.org) version 8 or newer
-- in the terminal, <a textrun="cd-into-empty-tmp-folder"> cd into the folder in which you want to use TextRunner </a>
+- in the terminal, cd into the folder in which you want to use TextRunner
-- create a **package.json** file, for example by running:
+- if it doesn't exist, create a **package.json** file, for example by running:

   ```
   npm init -y